5 Ways EDI Can Help Prepare Your Supply Chain for a Recession

 Manual data input is time-consuming and can lead to increased errors.
 Faxing or emailing orders and manually inputting them into a system draws out order processing, straining your team and making it difficult to expand your business.
 During a recession, you can't afford to operate inefficiently because of error-filled order documents or slow manual processes.

 EDI replaces manual data entry with automation to save companies time and effort.
 Take, for example, SoftTouch Labs.
-By replacing manual data entry with an EDI integration from TrueCommerce, the brand was able to create a centralized hub for all its orders and create flexibility in order processing, without sacrificing accuracy.
+By replacing manual data entry with an EDI integration from TrueCommerce, the brand was able to create a centralised hub for all its orders and create flexibility in order processing, without sacrificing accuracy.
 The technology has also enabled SoftTouch Labs to expand its sales channels and increase its order output, all while giving time back to their teams for other high-priority items.

 4. Liberate Your Team and Ensure Compliance

-Maintaining EDI compliance is critical for working with certain retailers that want to standardize document exchange between their trading partners.
+Maintaining EDI compliance is critical for working with certain retailers that want to standardise document exchange between their trading partners.
 Yet maintaining compliance across dozens or even hundreds of customers is challenging for many suppliers and their teams.

 Compliance can become an issue during a recession, when suppliers may have smaller teams that are strained under heavier workloads.
 Avoiding chargebacks for non-compliance is even more critical for suppliers when they're dealing with reduced cash flow.
 A fully managed EDI service can take the administrative burden of compliance off your team and ensure ongoing EDI compliance, so you can redirect your resources to operate more strategically.